Stratfor: Funding

-In its early years, Stratfor was funded by a number of private investors who took leadership positions in the company.

 In October 2015, Stratfor raised $12 million in funding through a growth equity investment by Dallas-based Teakwood Capital.
-Stratfor planned to use the funds to expand its reporting networks, improve operational infrastructure and move into new markets.
+Stratfor planned to use the funds to expand its reporting networks, improve operational infrastructure, and move into new markets.

-Products

-Stratfor bills itself as a geopolitical intelligence platform, with revenues derived from individual and enterprise subscriptions to Stratfor Worldview, its online publication, and corporate consulting.

-Stratfor has published a daily intelligence briefing since its inception in 1996.
-Before the end of 1999, Stratfor had introduced a subscription service through which it offered the majority of its analyses.
-At the time of the September 11, 2001 attacks, Stratfor made its "breaking news" paragraphs, as well as some notable analyses predicting likely actions to be taken by al-Qaeda and the Bush administration, free to the public.

-Stratfor's publishing business includes written and multimedia analysis available online.
-Stratfor Threat Lens, an enterprise level product launched in September 2016, offers specific insight and analysis to support corporate security leaders.
-In April 2017, the company launched its core online publication under the name Stratfor Worldview.
-Several older articles are freely available as teaser content.

 Books

-Stratfor has published collections of analysis in paperback and as e-books on a variety of topics.
-Topics include user guides to personal security, the "devolution of jihadism," and the U.S. war in Afghanistan, according to a series of promotional videos on the company's YouTube channel.
-Stratfor sells their e-books and reports on their website.

-A number of the company's top analysts have published books in their own name.
-Notable among these are founder George Friedman and vice president for intelligence Fred Burton.
 Kamran Bokhari, Stratfor's former vice president for Middle East and South Asian affairs, co-wrote Political Islam in the Age of Democratization (2013).
 Reviewer Amani el Sehrawey called the book "an invaluable tool for those seeking to gain knowledge of the nuances of the political systems of the Muslim world from a historical perspective, as well as to understand the contemporary changes happening in the region."

-Leaks

-2011 hacking incident
+Hack and publication of emails

 On December 24, 2011, Stratfor's website was hacked.
 Anonymous claimed responsibility, and also posted data they claim was taken from Stratfor, including credit card details, passwords, and addresses of Stratfor clients.
 Their email system was also compromised.

 In November 2013, computer hacker Jeremy Hammond was sentenced to ten years in federal prison for his role in the Anonymous attack.
 An FBI informant, Hector Xavier Monsegur (also known as "Sabu"), initially faced 124 years in prison for his role in the attack, but his sentence was reduced to time served plus one year's supervised release in May 2014 in exchange for his cooperation as an FBI informant.